Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Introduction

-Unfortunately, centralized architecture has synchronization drawback and high requirement to master node \cite{scaman2017optimal}.
-To eliminate this drawbacks at some extent one should use decentralized distributed architecture \cite{bertsekas1989parallel,kibardin1979decomposition} relies on two basic principles: every node communicate only with all its neighbours, and all the communications fulfill at the same time.
-The main difference here is simple strategy of communications: each node communicates only with all available direct neighbours.
+Unfortunately, centralized architecture has a synchronization drawback and a high requirement for the master node \cite{scaman2017optimal}.
+To address these disadvantages to some extent, \dm{a} decentralized distributed architecture \dm{should be used} \cite{bertsekas1989parallel,kibardin1979decomposition}. \dm{This architecture} relies on two basic principles \sasha{\cite{nedic2020distributed}}: every node communicate\dd{s} only with its neighbors, and \ga{all communications are performed simultaneously}.
+The main difference here is \dm{a} simple strategy of communications: each node communicates only with all available direct neighbors.
 This architecture is more robust.
-In particular it can be applied to time-varying (wireless) communications networks \cite{rogozin2018optimal}.
+In particular, it can be applied to time-varying (wireless) communication networks \cite{rogozin2018optimal}.

+\dm{As} problems \eqref{sum_rand} and \eqref{sum_rand_stoch} have \dm{ a definite structure of the sum type}, they can be solved much faster on one machine.
+For instance, using some incremental algorithms \cite{allen2016katyusha,lan2017optimal,lin2015universal,woodworth2016tight}, one can solve \eqref{sum_rand} $\sqrt{m}$ times cheaper in terms of the number of oracle calls, but not in terms of the number of iterations ( =communication steps).
+Unfortunately, this result prohibits \g{parallelization}.
+Note, that for this problem in asynchronized mode ( at each step only two randomly chosen nodes can communicate )\dm{,} one can obtain such ($\sim\sqrt{m}$) an acceleration for the star-type communication network \cite{lan2018random}.
+Moreover, a `dual' analogue of this acceleration has recently been proposed for \eqref{sum_rand} \cite{hendrikx2018accelerated} and \eqref{sum_rand_stoch} \ga{\cite{hendrikx2019accelerated,hendrikx2019asynchronous}} with arbitrary communication networks.

-\textit{\textbf{One of the purposes of this paper is justification\footnote{In deterministic case this was partially done in \cite{li2018sharp}.
-Note, that the announced results are also not improvable in terms of communications steps (rounds) \cite{arjevani2015communication,scaman2017optimal}.} of transition from optimal centralized distributed complexity bounds for \eqref{sum_rand} and \eqref{sum_rand_stoch} in smooth case to decentralized ones by replacing $d$ (the height of spanning tree) to\footnote{Note, that $\sqrt{\chi}\ge d$ and typically $\sqrt{\chi} \le nd$ \cite{nedic2018graph}.
-The last bound corresponds to star topology \cite{gasnikov2017modern} (the most simple centralized type architecture).
-In many interesting cases $\sqrt{\chi} = \tilde{O}(d)$ \cite{nedic2018graph,scaman2017optimal}.} $\sqrt{\chi}$ (square root of condition number communication matrix describing the network) and by replacing average $L$ to the worth one.\footnote{For constant $\mu$ here an everywhere below we may use a trick from \cite{scaman2017optimal} to save it at an average level.}}}
+\dv{Before stating the contribution we introduce the notions of condition number ${\chi}$ for \gav{Laplacian} communication matrix of some network and the height of spanning tree denoted by $d$.
+Note, that $\sqrt{\chi}\ge d$ and typically $\sqrt{\chi} \le nd$ (see \cite{nedic2018graph}).
+The last bound corresponds to \dm{a} star topology \cite{gasnikov2017modern} (the most simple centralized type architecture).
+In many interesting cases $\sqrt{\chi} = \tilde{O}(d)$ (see \cite{nedic2018graph,scaman2017optimal}).}